-The team attend up to date SEND courses, which are of interest and have a particular bearing on children they are supporting, also to develop particular skills e.g. learning Makaton.
+The team attend up to date SEND courses, which are of interest and have a particular bearing on the children they are supporting.
+These also enable staff to develop particular skills e.g., learning Makaton.
 The SENCo designated person/s attends all of the SEND networking information courses provided by the borough.